typed-ember/glint/docs/with-js.md

 ### Caveats

 Undocumented component JS files will behave exactly as regular undocumented JS behaves: no information will be provided for editor support apart from what can be derived from the context.

+That caveat notwithstanding, Glint still offers quite a bit even without doc comments.
+Type info, basic refactorings, and go-to-definition will work for anything referring to `this`, and inference based on things that do have types (built-in items Glint knows about, third-party dependencies with Glint types, etc) will work as a baseline without any extra typing.

 ## Type checking for JS